 (Another tech development that will help drive a stake through the stick is an app on your phone that allows you to remotely start your car minutes before you get there.
 When it’s 100 degrees outside, or 10 degrees, that’s going to be a valuable and desired feature.
 But manual transmissions get parked in gear, not neutral, and you can’t remotely start a car that’s in gear.)

 Driving a manual transmission is not only fun, but a valuable skill.
-It allows you to feel how the car works, and be more engaged with your surroundings, even if you are clueless under the hood.
+It allows you to feel how the car works, and be more engaged with your surroundings, even if you’re clueless under the hood.

 Manual transmissions have, of course, been declining in the United States for several decades, due to ease of use for the automatic.
-They used to at least have the advantage of being cheaper engines and better on gas, but even that has changed.
-The computers on the automatic can nowget better mileage that you can with the clutch.
+Manual transmission used to at least have the advantage of being cheaper engines and better on gas, but even that has changed.
+The computers on the automatic now get better mileage than you can with the clutch.

-When you add up the long term decline of stick due to ease of use of the automatic, with the breakneck speed of technological safety improvement, you get a recipe for stick-the-fork-in-its-done.
+When you add up the long term decline of stick due to ease of use of the automatic, with the breakneck speed of technological safety improvement, you get a recipe for stick-the-fork-in-it-its-done.

 In ten years the manual transmission, beloved by a decreasing percentage of car drivers, will be little more than a specialty item that needs to be custom ordered.
 It pains me to say it, but the stick is dead.
 Ultimately killed by safety.